makerspace-lab-zero/agreement/agreement-for-members.md

 Membership
 ----------
 - Monthly subscription for the makerspace shall be 1000 RMB per calendar month.
-- Candidates for full membership shall be nominated to the WeChat group by an existing member.
+- Candidates for membership shall be nominated to the WeChat group by an existing member.
-- Existing members have 3 days to discuss and vote on acceptance of the candidate for full membership.
+- Existing members have 3 days to discuss and vote on acceptance of the candidate for membership.
 The last voting message from each member in that 3 days is the only one that will be counted.
-- If at the end of 3 days, two full members vote against the candidate, the candidate shall be rejected, otherwise an invite to join will be extended by the proposer to the candidate.
+- If at the end of 3 days, two members vote against the candidate, the candidate shall be rejected, otherwise an invite to join will be extended by the proposer to the candidate.
 - The new member shall be given door access upon payment of the full amount of the first monthly subscription.

 Agenda and running of the Annual General Meeting